Our Team

 PhD student (October 2023 – present)

-NSF Research Traineeship (NRT) NanoBioNYC Program Award
+NSF Research Traineeship (NRT) NanoBioNYC Program Award, 2023-2025

-Jack is a third-year PhD student in the Biochemistry Program and he is co-mentored with Amedee des Georges at NYU.
+Jack is a PhD student in the Biochemistry Program and he is co-mentored with Amedee des Georges at NYU.
 He did his undergraduate at Saint Lawrence University, where he worked in the Marano lab researching bacterial amyloid proteins.
 In his PhD studies, he has worked in the lab of his co-mentor Dr. Amedee des Georges, to uncover the structural stories of native membrane protein interaction, to this end, employing cutting-edge techniques in in situ cryo-electron microscopy.
 He is interested in leveraging these techniques to study the structural components of Alzheimer’s disease.
 Outside of research, Jack is an avid reader and writer.

 Anna Vikatos